 Yalom, I. & Leszcz, M. (2005) The theory and practice of group psychotherapy.
 (5th ed.).
 New York: Basic Books Garvin, C. et al. (2006 paperback edition) Handbook of social work with groups.
 New York: The Guilford Press American Group Psychotherapy Association (2007) Practice guidelines for group psychotherapy.
 New York, New York. www.agpa.org Free PDF download from website.
 (84 pages) VI.
 Course Requirements A. Reading Assignments The attached course outline contains weekly topics with required reading assignments.
 Additional reading assignments may be given during the semester.
 B. Written Assignments (1) An oral PowerPoint presentation with a slide handout on a specific topic in group work.
-The slide handout (six slides per page) will include at least three salient points and an annotated bibliography of references of a topic agreed upon during the initial class.
+The slide handout (six slides per page) will include at least three salient points and bibliography/references of a topic agreed upon during the initial class.
 A copy of the handout for each person in class is expected.
 Due date will be the class time the topic is scheduled for discussion.
 (2) An 8-10 page paper entitled, "Toward a personal philosophy of group work".
 This paper is intended for the student to articulate the theoretical application of social work practice in groups with one's style, principles, and philosophy of helping others.
 The paper will address at least assessment of group dynamics, strategies of interventions, professional-client relationships, and personal experience with groups.
 Do not consider bibliography or footnotes as part of the required 8-10 pages.
 The paper is due on the last day of class.
-C. Exams There will be one mid-semester exam and one quiz.
-Format of the exam will be multiple choices and open-ended questions about major topics covered in the classroom and textbook.
-The quiz will be multiple choices and essay.
+C. Exams/Quizzes There will be three quizzes.
+Format will be multiple choices and open-ended questions about major topics covered in the classroom and textbook.
 There will be no final exam.
 D. Class Attendance Class attendance and participation are expected and calculated into the course grade.
 Students can only use laptops for note taking.
-Any other use of laptop or smart phone during class will be considered nonparticipation.
+Any other use of laptop or smart phone for any other reason during class will be considered nonparticipation.
 VII.
-Evaluation and Grading Grading will be based on class attendance and participation, including evidence of having read assignments (45%); written and oral assignment for class discussion (15%); term paper (25%); and one exam & one quiz (15%).
+Evaluation and Grading Grading will be based on class attendance and participation, including evidence of having read assignments (45%); written and oral assignment for class discussion (15%); term paper (25%); and three quizzes (15%).
 The following grading scale will be used:

 A = 96-100% of the points C+ = 76-79.9%

 A- = 92-95.9% C = 72-75.9%

 B+= 88-91.9% C- = 68-71.9%

 B = 84-87.9% D = 64-67.9%

 B- = 80-83.9% F = Below 64%

+VIII.
 Policy on grades of I (Incompletes): Students are responsible for following University of Houston's policy regarding incomplete course work.

-VIII.
+IX.
 Consultation

 I plan to be available before each class at 5:30 p.m. in the classroom.
 In addition, students can contact me by cell phone (281-814-8213) or email.
 You can also leave me a note in my GCSW mailbox for an appointment.

-IX.
-Course Schedule and Reading Assignments
+X. Course Schedule and Reading Assignments

 See course outline below for specific content and assignment schedule for this course.

-X. Bibliography

-The attached bibliography provides additional information on course content.
+XI.
+Bibliography The attached bibliography provides additional information on course content.

-Addendum: Whenever possible, and in accordance with 504/ADA guidelines, the University of Houston will attempt to provide reasonable academic accommodations to students who request and require them.
+XII.
+Americans with Disabilities Statement Whenever possible, and in accordance with 504/ADA guidelines, the University of Houston will attempt to provide reasonable academic accommodations to students who request and require them.
 Please call 713-743-5400 for more assistance.
 Please note that these instructions may be altered as needed.